-Applicants to the Foundation program must be holder at least score of (5.5) IELTS academic or its equivalent before registering their foundation courses.
+Applicants to the Foundation program taught in English must be holder an EmSAT English with a minimum score of 1250 or its equivalent before registering their foundation courses.

-8.2.2.
+1.2.2.
 Documents Required for Admission to Graduate programs

 An application is considered complete if the applicant submits to the Office of Admission & Registration the following documents: